eddmash/powerorm/docs/source/model/proxy.rst

 - The difference is that you can change things like the default model ordering in the proxy, without having to alter the original.

 Proxy models are declared like normal models.
-You tell PowerOrm that it’s a proxy model by setting the `proxy` meta setting of the class to True.
+You tell PowerOrm that it's a proxy model by setting the `proxy` meta setting of the class to True.

 .. code-block:: php